peterdesmet/movebank2gbif/mapping.md

 n/a
 #### [maximumElevationInMeters](http://rs.tdwg.org/dwc/terms/index.htm#maximumElevationInMeters)
 n/a

 #### [verbatimElevation](http://rs.tdwg.org/dwc/terms/index.htm#verbatimElevation)

 SCD: Stored in the data file as `height-above-ellipsoid`, `height-above-msl`, or `height-raw` (optional, sometimes used, the first two are always in m, units are undefined for height-raw).
 Not used in the example dataset.
-Could also use the ElevationInMeters or DistanceAboveSurface terms, but this might be more straightforward.
+Could also use [ElevationInMeters] or [DistanceAboveSurface], but this might be more straightforward.

 #### [minimumDepthInMeters](http://rs.tdwg.org/dwc/terms/index.htm#minimumDepthInMeters)
 n/a